-Your dining room is an often-overlooked part of the home.
+Your dining room is an often-overlooked part of your home.
 However, it deserves some attention, as it’s here that you and your family eat together, and you probably use the space to entertain friends too.

 With that in mind, here are some great tips for transforming your dining area into the perfect social space.